python-cffi/cffi/doc/source/index.rst

   byte string or unicode string.
 (Note that in some situation a single wchar_t may require a Python unicode string of length 2.)

-- If 'cdata' is an enum, returns the value of the enumerator as a string, or ``#NUMBER`` if the value is out of range.
+- If 'cdata' is an enum, returns the value of the enumerator as a string.
+  If the value is out of range, it is simply returned as the stringified integer.

 ``ffi.buffer(cdata, [size])``: return a buffer object that references